quicwg/base-drafts/draft-ietf-quic-transport.md

 frame instead of retransmitting the data.

-An endpoint SHOULD copy the error code from the STOP_SENDING frame to the RESET_STREAM frame it sends, but MAY use any application error code.
+An endpoint SHOULD copy the error code from the STOP_SENDING frame to the RESET_STREAM frame it sends, but can use any application error code.
 An endpoint that sends a STOP_SENDING frame MAY ignore the error code in any RESET_STREAM frames subsequently received for that stream.